SoftInstigate/restheart/README.md

 You need:
 - Java v11+;
 - MongoDB running on `localhost` on port `27017`.
-Both MongoDB 3.x and 4.x will work.
+Both MongoDB 3.x and 4.x work.

 For more information on how to install and run MongoDB check [install tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [manage mongodb](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB documentation.